paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 This is the point at which the block author provides further votes to active disputes or initiates new disputes in the runtime state.

 The block-authoring logic of the runtime has an extra step between handling the inherent-data and producing the actual inherent call, which we assume performs the work of filtering out disputes which are not relevant to the on-chain state.
+Backing votes are always kept in the dispute statement set.
+This ensures we punish the maximum number of misbehaving backers.

 To select disputes: